The F Word (2013 film): Production

 Elan Mastai's script was included in the Black List's 2008 survey.
 Principal photography began mid-August 2012, in Toronto.
-A six-week shoot took place in Ontario, and ended with three days in Dublin, Ireland.
+A six-week shoot occurred in Ontario, and ended with a three day shoot in Dublin, Ireland.
 The scene where Wallace runs into Chantry at a movie theater was filmed at the Royal Cinema.
-Most of the Toronto filming was within the East Chinatown, Leslieville and Riverdale districts, though other downtown regions were used in Toronto and Scarborough.
+Most of the Toronto filming was within the East Chinatown, Leslieville and Riverdale districts; however, other downtown regions were used in Toronto and Scarborough.
 The scene where Wallace and Chantry skinny dip was filmed at the Scarborough Bluffs.
+Producer Michael Dowse felt it was important to film in Toronto since the city hadn't been featured in many classic romantic comedies.

 Additional filming for a new ending took place in Toronto in November 2013.
-After testing the film with different focus groups, the filmmakers realized audiences wanted a more conclusive ending, and new scenes set 18 months later were shot.
-Radcliffe initially had reservations about changing the ending, but then felt "really happy with it".
-Producer Michael Dowse felt it was important to film in Toronto since the city hadn't been featured in many classic romantic comedies.
+After testing the film with different focus groups, the filmmakers realized audiences wanted a more conclusive ending, so new scenes set 18 months later were shot.
+Radcliffe initially had reservations about changing the ending but later felt "really happy with it".

-Casey Affleck was originally attached to play the lead, but was replaced by Radcliffe.
+Casey Affleck was originally attached to play the lead, but he was replaced by Radcliffe.
 Radcliffe said it was important for him to have a role in the film as he had never starred in a contemporary movie and it was something he wanted to try.
-In an interview with Cineplex, he said that he and co-star Zoe Kazan improvised many of their lines to create a natural atmosphere between them.
+In an interview with Cineplex, Radcliffe said he and co-star Zoe Kazan improvised many lines to create a natural atmosphere between them.

 Release

 The film's worldwide distribution rights were acquired by Entertainment One and they handled the theatrical release in Canada and the United Kingdom.
-North American sales of distribution were obtained by the UTA.
+North American sales of distribution were obtained by United Talent Agency.

-Name change
+Title change

-CBS Films bought the US distribution rights following the film's premiere at the 2013 Toronto International Film Festival.
-They changed its US release title to What If when the Motion Picture Association of America (MPAA) took issue with the implied foul word (fuck) in The F Word.
+CBS Films acquired the U.S. distribution rights to the film following its world premiere at the 2013 Toronto International Film Festival.
+They changed its U.S. release title to What If when the Motion Picture Association of America (MPAA) took issue with the implied foul word (fuck) in The F Word.
 The MPAA also strove for a PG-13 rating, according to producer David Gross, causing the name change in the United States.
-It was also retitled by Entertainment One for the UK, but the original title was retained for the Canadian release.
+It was also retitled by Entertainment One for the United Kingdom, but the original title was retained for the Canadian release.

 Home media

-The film was released on DVD and streaming services on 25 November 2014.
+The film was released on DVD and streaming services on November 25, 2014.

 Music

 The F Word's soundtrack was scored by A. C. Newman and features artists such as Edward Sharpe and the Magnetic Zeroes, Patrick Watson, Marsha Hunt, and the Parting Gifts.
-The album itself has 17 tracks, 13 of which were written by A. C. Newman.
+The album has 17 tracks, 13 of which were written by A. C. Newman.